Protecting the public interest: Queensland Ombudsman

 Details on how to make a formal application requesting access to documents under the RTI Act or the IP Act are available on our website.

-Details of the applications received by the department under the RTI Act are published on our disclosure log.
+In 2019–20, 700 applications were received under the RTI and IP Acts.
+704 were finalised (including applications that were on hand at the end of 2018–19).
+Details of the applications received under the RTI Act are published on the department’s disclosure log.
 Where possible, released documents are also published.

-The department continued to mature our open data program during 2018–19.
-We remain one of the largest contributors to the Queensland Government’s open data portal, with our collection of published datasets increasing from 254 in 2017–18 to 263 in 2018–19.
-Datasets we publish empower our customers to make informed decisions about how and when they travel and enable our partners and industry to help us deliver better traffic and transport services for Queensland.
+The open data program continued to mature during 2019–20.
+The department is one of the largest contributors to the Queensland Government’s open data portal, with a collection of 270 published datasets in 2019–20, up from 263 in 2018–19.
+Datasets empower Queenslanders to make informed decisions about how and when they travel and enable business partners and industry to help deliver better traffic and transport services for the community.

-In addition to the audit of the department’s financial statements, during 2018–19 the Auditor-General conducted audits where recommendations were either specifically addressed to the department, were for all agencies to consider, or included learnings potentially applicable to the department.
+In addition to the audit of the department's financial statements, during 2019–20, the Auditor-General conducted audits where recommendations were either specifically addressed to the department, were for agencies to consider, or included learnings potentially applicable to the department.

 Coronial inquests and recommendations

-The department is pleased to report that no new recommendations were directed toward the department in the period July 2018 to June 2019.
-The department’s report for the period January to June 2019 will provide an update on 15 recommendations in total.
+The department is pleased to report that no new recommendations were directed toward the department in the 2019–20 financial year.

-For more information on findings in the coroners court
+Read more about findings in the coroners court.

 Crime and Corruption Commission reports